cis-ds/course-site/content/notes/topic-modeling.markdown

 <img src="/notes/topic-modeling_files/figure-html/congress-model-compare-1.png" width="672" />

 The LDA model does not perform well in predicting the policy topic of each bill.
-If it performed well, we would see one of the LDA topics with a high median value for $\gamma$.
+If it performed well, we would see one of the LDA topics with a high median value for `\(\gamma\)`.
 That is, for bills actually in the policy topic one of the LDA topics assigns a high probability value.
 Most all of these distributions are flat, indicating there are few LDA topics predominantly associated with policy topic.

 ## LDA with an unknown topic structure